permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 **ZTAuth\*** is designed to work with `eventual consistency`, supporting environments where connectivity is partial or network reliability is limited.
 Changes are packaged into versioned, immutable data structures and distributed asynchronously in incremental updates.

-Every resource action executed at the application boundary is verified against strict, identity-based security policies defined by an authorization schema.
+Every resource action at the application boundary is verified against strict, identity-based security policies aligned with an authorization schema.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/d17.png"/>